 7. In accordance with the provisions of the Regulation, Scottish Rugby’s Head of Regulation (or his nominee) will act as the Union’s Anti-Corruption Officer.

-8. Scottish Rugby has agreed to co-operate with the iRB and other relevant authorities to combat breaches of the Regulation.
+8. Scottish Rugby has agreed to co-operate with World Rugby and other relevant authorities to combat breaches of the Regulation.
 This may include the sharing of intelligence and information relating to specific cases.

 9. In respect of any alleged offences, and at the determination of the Board, Scottish Rugby:

-9.2 May request that the iRB assume the conduct of the investigation and/or hearing in accordance with iRB Regulation 6.12.
+9.2 May request that World Rugby assume the conduct of the investigation and/or hearing in accordance with WR Regulation 6.12.